Terms of Service

 When you enroll as a Co-Op Member, You agree to be charged the membership fee plus any usage fees set forth in Section 2 as excess system usage that You incur.
 The membership fee amount is listed on the Services’ website at ‘www.Volt Mobility.com’ (“Website”), specifically at www.Volt Mobility.com/howitworks, and is subject to applicable sales taxes and other local government charges, which may be charged and collected by Volt Mobility.
 Non-members may also use most Volt Mobility services but at a higher non member rate.System usage fees incurred in excess of pre-paid membership amount will be charged standard rates for the amount of excess system usage.

 Section 2 Member Usage Fees.
 Fees charged in dollars are converted to system usage credits.
 System usage credits are not refundable.
 System usage credits do not expire as long as membership dues are paid and membership remains active.
-Your Ride Time will be calculated beginning when You unlock and remove a Volt Mobility E-vehicles from a virtual dock and is in accordance with your membership status as described below.
-Ride Time is billed in fifteen (15) minute increments.
-Usage fees are subject to applicable sales taxes and other local government charges.
+Your Ride Time will be calculated beginning when You unlock and remove a Volt Mobility E-vehicles from a virtual dock, request a ride, delivery, or tour and is in accordance with your membership status as described below.
+Ride Time is billed with a minimum charge of $5 even if time and distance charges calculate to less.
+Micro Mobility may be charged in up to fifteen (15) minute increments.
+Usage fees are subject to applicable sales taxes and other local government charges as a matter of local tax law and is subject to change based on jurisdiction.
 Car rides are charged at a time or distance calculation based on standard mileage rate.
 Members receive a 25% discount off standard mileage rate, Non-members are charged standard mileage rate.
-Car usage has a standard time charge rate of $0.74 cents per minute as an alternate method for charging fees for services.
-Members receive a 25% discount off standard time charge or $0.55 cents per minute.
+Car usage has a standard time charge rate of up to $0.93 cents per minute as an alternate method for charging fees for services.
+Members receive a 25% discount off standard time charge or up $0.70 cents per minute.
 Members and Non-members will be charged either according to mileage or time whichever is greater.

 |e-Vehicle Time / Hour**||Car Rides / Mile*||e-Vehicle Delivery / Mile||e-Vehicle Roadside Assistance / Mile***|

-**For Members, there is a maximum usage fee of $25 per 24 hour period, $175 per 7 day period, and $750 per 30 day period.
-For Non-Members, the respective fees are $50, $350 and $1,000.
-System usage fees incurred in excess of pre-paid membership amount will be charged standard rates for the amount of excess system usage.
+**For Members, there is a maximum usage fee of $25 per 24 hour period, $600 per 7 day period, and $1250 per 30 day period for non-returned micro mobility vehicle.
+For Non-Members, the respective fees are $50, $750 and $2,000.
+System usage fees incurred in excess of pre-paid membership amount may be charged standard rates for the amount of excess system usage.

 ***Roadside assistance services are subject to a daily, monthly, annual, and lifetime limitations for members.
 Included roadside assistance provided to members as a membership benefit are limited to primary service area.
 Roadside assistance in extended service area will incur charges for roadside assistance calls.
 Limits are set by Volt Mobility and are subject to change at Volt Mobility’s sole discretion.
 For roadside assistance calls outside of standard service area standard mileage charges will apply to member and non-member users.
 See service areas at VoltMobility.net for details of service areas.
 System usage fees incurred in excess of pre-paid membership amount will be charged standard rates for the amount of excess system usage.
 Roadside assistance is limited to extended service area, roadside assistance is not available outside of standard and extended service areas.